Best Cheap Health Insurance in Alaska (2025)

 Averages based on a Gold plan for 40-year-old adults and children who are under age 15.

 Short-term health insurance can help you fill gaps in coverage, like if you are between jobs.
-But plans can only last for three months at a time, and you can only renew them for one extra month.
+However, these plans have worse coverage than medical insurance that you can buy through HealthCare.gov.

 • Quick coverage: Short-term plans often start the day after you apply, and some even start the same day.